Harry-Hopkinson/openrct2-variable-editor/README.md

 | Guest Initial Cash           | The average amount of money a guest will spawn with.          |
 | Guest Initial Happiness      | The average happiness guests will spawn at out of 255.        |
 | Guest Initial Hunger         | The average hunger guests will spawn at out of 255.           |

+## Thanks

+This plugin was built using Bassie's Flex UI library.
+You can find it [here](https://github.com/Basssiiie/OpenRCT2-FlexUI).